mokosak/dots/README.md

-ATTENTION
+Attention
 ---------
 - I dont own the rights to the font or to the wallpaper.
 I downloaded the font from nerd fonts' official website and the wallpaper from wallhaven.
-So please dont take down my dots.
+So please dont report or take down my dots.

 Requirements
 ------------